-Zeynep teaches MBA and executive education courses in operations management, supply chain management, service operations, sustainability, and operations strategy.
+Zeynep teaches MBA and executive education courses in operations management.
 She received several awards for excellence in teaching both at HBS and MIT Sloan.
 She was named one of the World’s 40 Best Business School Professors Under the Age of 40 by Poets & Quants and was featured by CNNMoney as one of eight young business school professors on the rise.

 Zeynep lives in Cambridge, Massachusetts with her husband and four children.
 A native of Turkey, she first came to the U.S. on a volleyball scholarship from the Pennsylvania State University.
 She received her B.S. in Industrial and Manufacturing Engineering from the Pennsylvania State University and her D.B.A. from the Harvard Business School.